AlexMMcConnell/backend_mod_1_prework/section4/reflection.md

 1. What is an attribute of a Class?

-Attributes of classes are descriptors of sorts; a Taco class may contain attributes such as Meat, Cheese, and Veggies.
+Attributes of classes allow you to use pre-set methods that already exist within the base of Ruby.

 1. What is behavior of a Class?